dortania/vanilla-laptop-guide-legacy/overview/macos-limits.md

 * Most WiFi cards
   * Most WiFi cards that come with laptops are not supported as they are usually Intel/Qualcomm.
   * If you are lucky, you may have a supported Atheros card, but support only runs up to High Sierra (Mojave works with AirportAtheros40 from High Sierra, but not with Catalina).
-  * The best option is getting a Broadcom card; see MykolaG's [WiFi buyer's guide](https://khronokernel-7.gitbook.io/wireless-buyers-guide/) for recommendations.
+  * The best option is getting a Broadcom card; see the [WiFi Buyer's Guide](https://wifi.dortania.ml/) for recommendations.
 * Samsung PM981 NVMe SSDs
-  * These SSDs are not compatible OOB(causing kernel panics) and so require [NVMEFix.kext](https://github.com/acidanthera/NVMeFix/releases) fixes these kernel panics
+  * These SSDs are not compatible OOB (causing kernel panics) and therefore require [NVMeFix.kext](https://github.com/acidanthera/NVMeFix/releases) to fix these kernel panics.
   * On a related note, Samsung 970 EVO Plus NVMe SSDs also had the same problem but it was fixed in a firmware update; get the update (Windows via Samsung Magician or bootable ISO) [here](https://www.samsung.com/semiconductor/minisite/ssd/download/tools/).
   * Also to note, laptops that use [Intel Optane Memory](https://www.intel.com/content/www/us/en/architecture-and-technology/optane-memory.html) or [Micron 3D XPoint](https://www.micron.com/products/advanced-solutions/3d-xpoint-technology) for HDD acceleration are unsupported in macOS.
 These drives MUST be removed or else macOS won't boot at all.
-* Thunderbolt USB C ports
+* Thunderbolt USB-C ports
   * (Hackintosh) Thunderbolt support is currently still iffy in macOS, even more so with Alpine Ridge controllers, which most current laptops have.
-There have been attempts to keep the controller powered on, which allows Thunderbolt and USB C hotplug to work, but it comes at the cost of kernel panics and/or USB C breaking after sleep.
-If you want to use the USB C side of the port and be able to sleep, you must plug it in at boot and keep it plugged in.
+There have been attempts to keep the controller powered on, which allows Thunderbolt and USB-C hotplug to work, but it comes at the cost of kernel panics and/or USB-C breaking after sleep.
+If you want to use the USB-C side of the port and be able to sleep, you must plug it in at boot and keep it plugged in.
-  * Note: This does not apply to USB C only ports - only Thunderbolt 3 and USB C combined ports.
+  * Note: This does not apply to USB-C only ports - only Thunderbolt 3 and USB-C combined ports.
 * Windows Hello Face Recognition
   * Some laptops come with WHFR that is I2C connected (and used through your iGPU), those will not work.
-  * Some laptops come with WHFR that is USB connected, if you're lucky, you may get the camera functionality, but nothing else.
+  * Some laptops come with WHFR that is USB-Connected, if you're lucky, you may get the camera functionality, but nothing else.
 * Intel Smart Sound Technology
   * Laptops with Intel SST will not have anything connected through them (usually internal mic) work, as it is not supported.
 You can check with Device Manager on Windows.
 * Headphone Jack Combo